2sic/oqtane-theme-2shine-bs5/readme.md

 1. Breadcrumb revealer doesn't work as expected, only hides "Home"
 1. Styling of footer menu to be "something | something | something"
-1. configurable settings don't work at all ATM
 1. Nav features
   1. ability to exclude pages (especially on home level)
   2. verify that we need `toshine-mainnav-variations-...` classes